AtsushiSakai/PythonRobotics/README.md

       * [1Password](#1password)
    * [Authors](#authors)

-# What is this?
+# What is PythonRobotics?

-This is a Python code collection of robotics algorithms.
+PythonRobotics is a Python code collection and a [textbook](https://atsushisakai.github.io/PythonRobotics/index.html) of robotics algorithms.

 Features: